 While the Page Load metric isn't as closely related to a customer's perceived performance of a page, it can be helpful to keep an eye on your Page Load time to understand how many assets are loading onto your page after First Contentful Paint.

-Note: In instances where FullStory isn't able to retrieve performance data and was unable to record the load event—as can sometimes happen with visitors bounce—FullStory will default the page load time to 1ms.
+In instances where FullStory isn't able to retrieve performance data and was unable to capture the load event—as can sometimes happen with visitors bounce—FullStory will default the page load time to 1ms.

 Read more about page load in Mozilla's developer docs.